basnijholt/nijho.lt/content/publication/majorana-fusion/index.md

 - David J. van Woerkom
 - Dmitrii V. Viazmitinov
 - Dominik Vogel
+- John Watson
+- Alex Webster
+- Joseph Weston
 - Georg W. Winkler
-- John D. Watson
+- Di Xu
+- Chung Kai Yang
+- Emrah Yucelen
+- Roland Zeisel
+- Guoji Zheng
+- Justin Zilke

 publication_types: ["paper"]  # Preprint / Working Paper

-publication: "Preprint"
+publication: "In *Nature* (Nat)."
-# publication_short: "Nature"
+publication_short: "In *Nat*"
 abstract: "The fusion of non-Abelian anyons or topological defects is a fundamental operation in measurement-only topological quantum computation.
 In topological superconductors, this operation amounts to a determination of the shared fermion parity of Majorana zero modes.
 As a step towards this, we implement a single-shot interferometric measurement of fermion parity in an indium arsenide-aluminum heterostructure with a gate-defined nanowire.
 The interferometer is formed by tunnel-coupling the proximitized nanowire to quantum dots.
 The nanowire causes a state-dependent shift of these quantum dots' quantum capacitance of up to 1 fF.
 Our quantum capacitance measurements show flux h/2e-periodic bimodality with a signal-to-noise ratio of 1 in 3.7 μs at optimal flux values.
 From the time traces of the quantum capacitance measurements, we extract a dwell time in the two associated states that is longer than 1 ms at in-plane magnetic fields of approximately 2 T. These results are consistent with a measurement of the fermion parity encoded in a pair of Majorana zero modes that are separated by approximately 3 μm and subjected to a low rate of poisoning by non-equilibrium quasiparticles.
 The large capacitance shift and long poisoning time enable a minimum measurement error probability of 1%."

 summary: "The fusion of non-Abelian anyons or topological defects is a fundamental operation in measurement-only topological quantum computation."